-From the moment a woman discovers she’s pregnant, she’s faced with a long list of do’s and don’ts.
-On that list is the recommendation that pregnant women should not scoop the cat litter box.
+From the moment a person finds out they're pregnant, they are faced with a long list of do's and don'ts.
+On that list is the recommendation that pregnant people should not scoop the cat litter box.

-Why shouldn’t pregnant women scoop the litter box?
+Why shouldn’t pregnant people scoop the litter box?

-The cat litter box poses a risk of infection with the parasite Toxoplasmosis gondii, which causes the disease toxoplasmosis.
-The parasite is quite common, and it’s estimated that more than 60 million people have it in the US alone.
+The cat litter box poses a risk of infection with the parasite Toxoplasma gondii, which causes the disease toxoplasmosis.
+The parasite is quite common, and it's estimated that more than 40 million people have it in the US alone.
 Most healthy people will show either no symptoms or minor flu-like symptoms, and have no idea they were ever infected.

-But women who are infected just prior to or during pregnancy can pass the parasite on to their unborn children.
-The consequences can be dire: eye damage, blindness, brain damage, and mental impairment.
-Infected pregnant women can be treated with medication, and both mother and baby should be closely monitored thereafter.
+But people who are infected just prior to or during pregnancy can pass the parasite on to their unborn children.
+In this situation, the consequences can be dire: eye damage, blindness, brain damage, and mental impairment.
+Infected pregnant people can be treated with medication, and both parent and baby should be closely monitored thereafter.
 If affected, the baby may not show signs until well after birth.

 Oftentimes, cats get exposed to the parasite when they are young, so they are immune to it later in life.
 Even if you let your cat venture outdoors, it's typically only on the first infection that they'll shed the parasite through their feces.
 Your vet can perform bloodwork to tell if your cat is infected with Toxoplasma and treat any infection.

-When it comes to pregnant women with cats, the advice is pretty simple.
-Pregnant women should avoid interacting with the litter box if possible.
-If she must manage the litter box, a pregnant woman should wear disposable gloves and wash her hands with soap afterwards.
+When it comes to pregnant people with cats, the advice is pretty simple: Pregnant people should avoid interacting with the litter box if possible.
+If they must manage the litter box, a pregnant person should wear disposable gloves and wash their hands with soap afterward.

-It’s key to clean the litter box frequently to remove the parasite (if present) before it becomes infectious 1-5 days after being excreted.
+If you are worried your cat has recently contracted toxoplasmosis, it's key that a non-pregnant person clean the litter box frequently to remove the parasite before it becomes infectious 1-5 days after being excreted.
 That means both scooping to remove feces and sanitizing surfaces to remove debris where the microscopic parasite can live.

-Beyond that, since the parasite can live in soil, pregnant women should be vigilant about hand washing after gardening, and should thoroughly wash produce fresh from the garden.
+Since the parasite can live in soil, pregnant people should be vigilant about wearing gloves and washing their hands after gardening.
+Thoroughly wash produce fresh from the garden.
 Protect raised garden beds from cats and wildlife by surrounding them with chicken wire or something similar.

 The ideal solution is a self-cleaning litter box

-When it comes to loathsome litter box duty, there’s a better solution for everyone involved.
-An automatic self-cleaning litter box does the work for you, so no one has to bend, scoop, lift, or inhale litter dust.
+When it comes to loathsome litter box duty, there's a better solution for everyone involved.
+An automatic, self-cleaning litter box like Litter-Robot does the work for you, so no one has to bend, scoop, lift, or inhale litter dust.
 Your cat will be happy having a clean place to go every time, and all anyone has to do is gather up the garbage bag and toss it.

 The more you know...

 The potential effects of toxoplasmosis can sound alarming, but straightforward preventative measures can reduce the threat of Toxoplasma significantly.
-You don’t have to give up your cat or dramatically change your lifestyle.
+You don't have to give up your cat or dramatically change your lifestyle.
 Make these minor adjustments for a healthy pregnancy and happy cat.
-And, with a self-cleaning litter box, you don’t have to feel guilty about freeing yourself from the chore of litter box scooping.
+And, with a self-cleaning litter box like Litter-Robot 4, you don't have to feel guilty about freeing yourself from the chore of litter box scooping.

 For more information about toxoplasmosis, visit the Centers for Disease Control and Prevention's FAQs here.